ABOUT OUR TRAINERS

 Lindsay

 Known for her precision and problem-solving mindset, Lindsay plays a key role in delivering a seamless, elevated experience from first contact through completion.
 She is committed to providing clear communication, personalized guidance, and a level of care that reflects the standard of excellence our clients expect.
-At her core, Lindsay is driven by a simple mission: to keep dogs with the families who love them while helping each one reach its highest potential.
+At her core, Lindsay is driven by a simple mission: to keep dogs with the families who love them while helping each one reach their highest potential.

 Outside of work, she is running around with her three children and five dogs.
 She also enjoys cooking, traveling, and baseball.
 (Go Twins!)